Tetzaveh (You Shall Command)

 Amalek represents all evil forces throughout history trying to stop God’s plan.
 It is the opposite of everything beautiful and glorifying to God.

-It still exists today as an anti-Messiah spirit that does not fear God, but instead despises God’s people with a venomous hatred.
+It still exists today as an anti-Messiah spirit that does not fear God and despises God’s people with a venomous hatred.

 The spirit of Amalek is against Israel.